-Canvasser: The person who circulates the petition and seeks the signatures of Petitioners.
-The Canvasser must sign the affidavit included on the petition under oath in the presence of the Notary Public.
-The Canvasser must also provide appropriate identification documents to the Notary Public, unless the Notary Public knows the Canvasser.
-It is not necessary for the Canvasser to be a registered voter or an Arkansas resident, but a Canvasser must be at least eighteen (18) years of age.
+Canvasser: A person who circulates the petition and seeks the signatures of Petitioners.
+The Canvasser must sign the affidavit included on the petition under oath in the presence of a notary public.
+The Canvasser must also provide appropriate identification documents to the notary public, unless the notary public knows the Canvasser.
+The Canvasser does not have to be a registered voter, but the canvasser must be an Arkansas resident and at least eighteen (18) years of age and a U.S. citizen.